 • Right Turn on Red: The state allows a right turn on red after a full stop unless a sign explicitly prohibits the maneuver.

-• Left Turn on Red: turning left on a red light is permitted only when a motorist is on a one-way street and is turning onto another one-way street.
+• Left Turn on Red: Turning left on a red light is permitted only when a motorist is on a one-way street and is turning onto another one-way street.

 In all cases, a full stop is required, followed by a careful evaluation of oncoming traffic and pedestrians to ensure the move is safe.